athaigueperse/ada-template-website/README.md

 ![preferences_top5_histogram_v1](plots/beer_style_preferences_plot8.png)

 As illustrated in these plots, the PCA-transformed scatter plot shows that countries like the United States and Canada (Cluster 1) stand out due to their strong preference for hop-forward styles such as American IPA and Imperial IPA.
-In contrast, European countries like Denmark, Norway, and Poland (Cluster 3) display a preference for traditional styles like Imperial Stout and Bitter.
-In Cluster 0, including countries like Slovakia and Latvia, has a more balanced preference with Pale Lager and Belgian Strong Ale dominating.
+In contrast, European countries like Denmark, Norway, and Poland (Cluster 3) display a preference for traditional styles like Pale Lager, Imperial Stout and Bitter.
+In Cluster 0, including countries like Slovakia and Latvia, IPA stands out as the most prominent beer style although it has a more balanced preference with Pale Lager and Belgian Strong Ale.
 The top 5 beer styles in each cluster further demonstrates these distinctions with showing clear dominance of specific styles within each region that reflects cultural and regional brewing traditions.

 ### Regional Beer Preferences Over Time